cgriffiths96/cgriffiths96/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on the association between light exposure and sleep timing, including sleepiness, in UK adults.
+- 🔭 I’m currently working on the association between quality of sleep and physical activity in UK adults.
 - 🌱 I’m currently studying a data science degree.
 - 👯 I’m looking to collaborate on education and HR projects.
 - 🤔 I’m looking for help with python and data analysis to understand relationships and correlations.